Ahmad131554/omnifood-restaurant/readme.md

 This is a static landing page for Omnifood, showcasing the key benefits of the food subscription service, including the personalized meal plans, meal delivery service, and pricing options.
 The page is designed using HTML and CSS with a focus on a clean, user-friendly layout and responsive design.

 ---

+## Project Preview

+You can also view a live demo of the project at: [Omnifood by Ahmad](https://omnifood-by-ahmad.netlify.app/)

 ## Features